Labeo frenatus Fowler, 1934; Epalzeorhynchus frenatus (Fowler, 1934); Labeo erythrura Fowler, 1937

 Hardness: 36 – 268 ppm

-Primarily an aufwuchs grazer feeding on algae, small crustaceans, insect larvae, etc., and for it to develop its best colours and condition it should be offered regular meals of small live and frozen foods such as bloodworm, Daphnia and Artemia along with good quality dried flakes, granules and fresh plant material.
+Primarily an aufwuchs grazer feeding on algae, small crustaceans, insect larvae, etc., and for it to develop its best colours and condition it should be offered regular meals of small live and frozen foods such as chironomid larvae (bloodworm), Daphnia and Artemia along with good quality dried flakes, granules and fresh plant material.

 Shelled peas, cucumber, blanched courgette, spinach and chopped fruit all make good additions to the menu.
-Once settled it will often ascend into midwater to feed and in a rivertank-style set-up as described above will often be seen browsing the biofilm that tends to form on the rockwork.
+Once settled it will often ascend into midwater to feed and browse the biofilm that tends to form on rockwork and other solid surfaces.

 Behaviour and CompatibilityTop ↑